kmexnx/hotel-management-system/README.md

 # Hotel Management System

-A CRUD application for hotel management using PostgreSQL, Node.js, and React.
+A complete CRUD application for hotel management using PostgreSQL, Node.js, and React.

 ## Features